FiloGCS/mikazuki5/readme.md

 # Mikazuki 5 Vulkan Project

-This project is a learning exercise for Vulkan, inspired by the legendary Mikazuki 5, Kintaro Oe's bike.
+This project is a learning exercise for Vulkan, name inspired by Kintaro Oe's bike, the legendary Mikazuki 5.

 ## Current Capabilities
 - ...